JoshCarter-ops/aws-account-switcher/README.md

  This was initially written by myself for the developers where I work, it was suggested that I open source it because 'it's a nightmare switching accounts/roles manually!'.
  `

+`SIDE-NOTE: Durarion is in seconds...3600 for an hour is the default`

 ### profiles.json example
 `